Tadahito Iguchi

-Tadahito Iguchi (井口 資仁, Iguchi Tadahito), nicknamed "Gucci", is a Japanese served professional baseball second baseman and former manager of the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
+Tadahito Iguchi (井口 資仁, Iguchi Tadahito), nicknamed "Gucci", is a Japanese professional baseball second baseman and former manager of the Chiba Lotte Marines of Nippon Professional Baseball (NPB).

-As a member of the Chicago White Sox in 2005, Iguchi became the first Japanese-born position player to win the World Series.
+As a member of the Chicago White Sox in 2005, Iguchi became the first fully Japanese position player to win the World Series, and the second Japanese-born position player to win the World Series behind Dave Roberts.